Dordrecht during world war two

 The first photo shows the residential house near the car dismantling yard in Willemsdorp, close to the police troop barracks.
 A German aircraft bomb hit the car dismantling yard.
 Among the Dutch troops, there was a belief that German forces had a gathering point for vehicles there.
 Apparently, they overlooked the fact that the large number of vehicles may have been due to the presence of the car dismantling yard.
 Dutch artillery then heavily targeted the car dismantling yard, completely leveling what remained of it.
 As far as is known, no German vehicles were hit. *1

-The next photo appears to be one of the two pieces of the Fallschirmjäger Artillery Battalion 7 (Zirkus Schramm), the same unit as Oberleutnant Schramm mentioned above.
-The crew is seen firing, likely at Dutch troops across the Dordtse Kil.
-The posture of the German artillery crew suggests that they were also receiving Dutch fire on their own positions.
-The Fallschirmjäger Artillery Battalion 7 was equipped with four Skoda mountain guns (Gebirgskanone 15L/13).
-Two of them were sent to Willemsdorp, and two were deployed to the Zwijndrecht bridges.
-The guns and their crews were flown in at Waalhaven airfield, which explains why the artillery crew is not wearing paratrooper gear but rather the helmet and equipment of the regular German army.
-It is an intriguing capture. *3
+Fallschirmjäger Artillery Battalion 7 had four Skoda mountain guns (Gebirgskanone 15L/13).
+Two of them were sent to Willemsdorp and two to the Zwijndrecht bridges.
+The artillery pieces and their crews were flown in via Waalhaven airfield, which explains why the gun crew is not wearing paratrooper gear but rather the helmet and equipment of the regular German army.

+The first photo below shows another destroyed building as a result of the May days in Willemsdorp.
+A German vehicle is still standing in front of it.
 In the photo below, German paratroopers can be seen with a captured piece of I-17 R.A.
 The guns were positioned in the fields along Vlaakweg and were captured by paratroopers from Fallschirmjäger Regiment 1 in the early morning of May 10, 1940.
 The Germans themselves used these guns during May 1940.
 These are most likely paratroopers from the II Battalion.

-©2017-2025 :Https://www.Dordrechtindeoorlog.nl: ( There is a copyright on the content of this website.
+©2017-2025 :Https://www.Dordrechtindeoorlog.nl: (There is a copyright on the content of this website.
 This content is not to be shared, duplicated or published withouth the explicit permission of the author of this website.
 If you have any requests you can email to: Info@Dordrechtindeoorlog.nl or look on : www.dordrechtindeoorlog.nl/termsofuseforthecontentonthiswebsite.

 *1 Source: beeldbank Dordt Open stad.